-- 6. Be an advisor to the management on various matters concerning financial operations, inventory planning & control, marketing activities and other operations associated with the business of gold bar trading. - 7.
-Perform other activities by virtue of powers and responsibilities vested in and assigned by the Board of Directors from time to time.
+- 6. Be an advisor to the management on various matters concerning financial operations, inventory planning & control, marketing activities and other operations associated with the business - 7. activities by virtue of powers and responsibilities vested in and assigned by the Board of Directors from time to time.